 1972 .....
 The Trenear Dairy closed and was sold to a furniture warehouse.
 Peter tried to buy the Dairy and old mill, but the price was inflated.
 A few years later Peter Young was able to secretly purchase the former Trenear Dairy land and the old mill building through a company he had formed in London.
 The purchase was at a rather more advantageous price.
 This enabled the two separate land holdings to be joined together again much as they were before the 1850s.

 1972 ...
 In the winter of 1972-1973 the Greensplat Cornish Beam Engine was moved 30 miles to Trenear and erected here.
 This was done with the help of volunteers and cost a great deal of money at the time, the move alone costing £8,000 - a great sum of money at that time.
 This engine was the very last to have worked in commercial service which was in Christmas week 1959 beating all other similar claims by some five years.
 It had been built by Harvey of Hayle for the Bunny Tin mine circa 1846 and moved in the 1880s to Greensplat.

 1973 ...
 Wendron Forge staged a Brass on the Grass concert, which is a phrase he appears to have coined.
 Attended by the Mayor of Helston and the Chairman of Cornwall Council with the Band of the Royal Marines and Mousehole Male Voice Choir.

 1975 ...
-The ancient Wheal Roots [Huel Roots] tin mine [which has pre-roman areas not seen on tours] was accidently re-discovered by Peter Young in 1975, an access tunnel was driven at a cost of £75,000 [an enormous sum at that time] and with much clearance being done by a team of volunteers, a substantial section of the 18th century parts of the mine were opened to the public in 1976 as Wheal Roots Mine.
+The ancient Wheal Roots [Huel Roots] tin mine [which has pre-roman areas not seen on tours] was accidently re-discovered by Peter Young in 1975, an access tunnel was driven at a cost of £75,000 [an enormous sum at that time] and with much clearance being done by a team of volunteers, a substantial section of the 18th century parts of the mine was opened to the public in 1976 as Wheal Roots Mine.